Primitive Model Electrolytes in the Near and Far Field: Decay Lengths from DFT and Simulations: Results For Density Profiles and Decay Lengths

 In light of the recent experimental surface force measurements \cite{Gebbie_etal_2015,Cheng_etal_2015,Espinosa_etal_2014,Smith_etal_2016} that report long decay lengths, it is important to enquire what our DFT results predict for the decay length of the solvation force for a RPM electrolyte confined between two planar electrodes, separated by a distance $H$.
 The solvation force, see for instance Ref.~\onlinecite{Evans_1987},is defined formally by

 evaluated at fixed temperature $T$, chemical potential $\mu$ and surface potential $\Phi_0$.
 Here $\gamma=(\Omega+pV)/A$ is the surface tension, defined as the excess over bulk grand potential per unit area of the confined liquid. $A$ denotes the area of the electrodes, $V=AH$ is the accessible volume and $p$ is the bulk pressure, fixed by the reservoir chemical potential and temperature. $f_s(H)$, the excess pressure due to confinement, is related directly to the force measured in SFA experiments.
-It is not immediately obvious that the asymptotic, large $H$, decay of this thermodynamic quantity should be given by the same pole structure that determines the asymptotic decay of the bulk pair correlation functions and of the the one body density profiles.
+It is not immediately obvious that the asymptotic, large $H$, decay of this thermodynamic quantity should be given by the same singularities that determine the asymptotic decay of the bulk pair correlation functions and of the one body density profiles.
 That this is the case, has been discussed by several authors, e.g. see Refs.~\onlinecite{Evans_1993,Attard_1991,Attard_1992,Evans_1994,Kjellander_1992}.
 The basic argument is that the potential of mean force between two big (spherical) solute particles immersed at infinite dilution in a reservoir of small `solvent' particles must, for large centre to centre separations $H$, decay with the same (exponential) decay length and period of oscillations (when the ultimate decay is oscillatory) as determined by the decay of the bulk pair correlation function in the small `solvent'.
 For the RPM the ions constitute the small 'solvent' in this analysis.
 Allowing the radius of the big solute particle to become infinite we recover the case of two planar walls and then the potential of mean force yields the solvation force, or excess pressure.
-Since we have calculated the the (bulk) charge and number decay lengths as a function of concentration, and examined the competition between these, we know the ultimate decay of the (thermodynamic) solvation force for each concentration.
-The (ultimate) decay is determined by the pole with the smallest imaginary part.
+Since we have calculated the (bulk) charge and number decay lengths as a function of concentration, and examined the competition between these, we know the ultimate decay of the (thermodynamic) solvation force for each concentration.
 We denote the corresponding length scale as $\xi$, which represents the true correlation length in the liquid.
 The upshot is that the solvation force should decay as

 where $\xi$ is the longest decay length in the system.
-In an oscillatory asymptotic regime, $\lambda$ is the wavelength of the slowest decaying pole contribution and $\varphi$ a non-universal phase shift.
+In an oscillatory asymptotic regime, $\lambda$ is the wavelength of the slowest decaying (pole) contribution and $\varphi$ a non-universal phase shift.